GoogleCloudPlatform/cloud-run-anthos-reference-web-app/webui/cypress/README.md

 ### Configure test credentials

-With the credentials of the test user, use `src/credentials.sample.ts` as an example to create `src/credentials.ts`
+With the credentials of the test user, use `credentials.sample.ts` as an example to create `credentials.ts`

 ## Run the test